 In the Biomedical Sciences, sharing research and patient data is becoming increasingly important.
 But how to make sure, on the one hand, a scientist receives the information he needs, while at the same time protecting the privacy of patients and study participants?
 Working with the Netherlands Twin Register (NTR), The Hyve has tackled this dilemma and found some clever solutions.

 The Netherlands Twin Register has been collecting data on Dutch twins, their parents and siblings for over 30 years, mainly via questionnaires.
-The Register is run by the Psychology Department of the Vrije Universiteit (VU) in Amsterdam and contains data from hundreds of twins.
+The Register is run by the Biological Psychology Department of the Vrije Universiteit (VU) in Amsterdam and contains data from tens of thousands of twins.
 The VU-scientists collaborate at a national and international level with a number of research groups.
 Hence, their wish to share the valuable data they collected over the past decades with these colleagues.
-At the same time, they want to exchange the data in a controlled manner, protecting the privacy of participants and without disclosing the entire dataset.
+At the same time, they want to exchange the data in a controlled manner, protecting the privacy of participants, with proper concealment of identity and without disclosing the entire dataset.

 Figure 1: Schematic overview of the scientific data sharing workflow for the Netherlands Twin Registry.
 1 – With low-barrier access to non-identifiable data researchers can easily select variables of interest.
 2 – Following an online request flow the researcher can request access to the selected dataset.
 The data owner can configure their access approval process according to institute policies.
 3 – With the Glowing Bear user interface data mangers can easily extract the requested set of data and export to a ready to use package for the researcher.